Ferlach Reservoir

 Through the valley of the reservoirs

 The Drava River is not only the fourth longest tributary of the Danube, but also the cool lifeline of the southernmost province of Austria.
 With the exception of its upper reaches in East Tyrol and in Upper Carinthia, the leisurely river is comfortably navigable and dammed up through the entire Rosental Valley.
-The Ferlach reservoir has no current from weir to weir and is also an easy destination for SUP beginners.
+The Ferlach Reservoir has no current from weir to weir and is also an easy destination for SUP beginners.

 We start along the north bank and enjoy the wonderful autumn colors in cloudless weather.
 Although it is now a bit cooler in October mornings, this day then develops to be like spring, so that we will be glad to wear airy clothing.

 We paddle past cow pastures, while Mt.
 Hochstuhl rises half-left in front of us with its 2237 m high peak.
-A little behind the highest peak of the so-called Karawanken mountains you can also see the already snow-covered peak of the Mittagskogel.
+A little behind the highest peak of the so-called Karawanken Mountains you can also see the already snow-covered peak of the Mittagskogel.
 You should have climbed both at least once in your life.

 Since there shouldn't be many paddlers around here, the cows also seem to be interested in us and come down to the bank to drink and to watch us.
 As peaceful as they may be, better keep your distance and stay by the water.
-Surprisingly, the weir is quickly in sight and we paddle up to where the Feistritz stream leads into the Drava, 250 m to the left below the weir.
+Surprisingly, the weir is quickly in sight, and we paddle up to where the Feistritz Stream leads into the Drava, 250 m to the left below the weir.
 If you need a short break, you could comfortably moor here on the gravel bank and stretch your legs in the cold water.

 In the distance we can see the border mountains with Slovenia, with Mt.
-Singerberg (1589 m) and the Sechter (1449 m) being among the highest visible peaks.
+Singerberg (1589 m) and the Mt.
+Sechter (1449 m) being among the highest visible peaks.
 Now the railway bridge is visible for the first time exactly three kilometers in front of us.
 We cover the distance in exactly 45 minutes, which means we are paddling the classic 4 km/h, on which most of the times given here in the SUP Atlas are based.

 No matter if you stand here in the area of the railway bridge on land or on your SUP, you now have a good view up to Hollenburg Castle, which was probably built around the year 1100.
 In addition, the Loiblpass Road with its curve sloping down to the water is a brilliant photo motif.

-After a few photos and a few sips of water we head home and set ourselves a little challenge: we want to get back to the port of entry, which is now four kilometers away, as quickly as possible.
+After a few photos and a few sips of water we head home and set ourselves a little challenge: we want to get back to the port of entry, which is now four kilometers away, as fast as possible.
 So there is no more time for taking pictures and strolling, because we still want to feel a nice workout.
-We make it back in well under an hour and reward ourselves with a quick dip in the fresh water.
-The emerald-green shore does not make it easy to leave this beautiful place without a dip, and the flat water access with its fine sediment is also tempting - what a treat for your feet.

 Find similar SUP tours on Carinthian waters in the SUP Guide Carinthia (available in German only).

-Leave a review
+Leave a Reply